-All budgies originated from wild budgies in Australia, where they live in flocks in the outback.
-They come in just one colour form, unlike the many, many colors and varieties of the ones in captivity.
+All our pet budgies originated from the wild budgies in Australia, where they live in flocks in the outback.
+They come in just one colour, unlike the many, many colours and varieties of the ones in captivity.

 The young budgie is very similar, but the yellow and black stripes (called barring) starts at the top of the beak rather than the forehead.
 The juvenile budgie has a pale pinkish, sometimes bluish, smooth cere.
-Their eyes appear solid black due to a darker iris ring, and their feet and legs are pink.
+Their eyes appear solid black due to a darker iris ring.

 Now lets go from Wild Budgies back to Budgie Colours